pallets-eco/flask-classful/README.rst

 ----------

-Feel free to ping me on twitter @teracyhq, or head on over to the github repo at http://github.com/teracyhq/flask-classy so you can join the fun.
+Feel free to ping me on twitter @teracyhq, or head on over to the github repo at http://github.com/teracyhq/flask-classful so you can join the fun.

 API
 ---
-.. autoclass:: flask_classy.FlaskView
+.. autoclass:: flask_classful.FlaskView
     :members:

-.. autofunction:: flask_classy.route
+.. autofunction:: flask_classful.route

 ----
+© Copyright 2016 by Teracy, Inc, `Follow us @teracyhq <https://twitter.com/teracyhq>`_

 © Copyright 2013 by Freedom Dumlao, `Follow Me @apiguy <https://twitter.com/APIguy>`_